simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 - probably has moral issues which makes you feel nasty
 - probably (?) asks for higher authorship than he truly deserves

 I cannot speculate too much and I'll stop here.
-But in my opinion, unless this problem is significantly impacting your psychological health, it shouldn't be much of a concern: there are always more important aspects to concern.
+But in my opinion, unless this problem is significantly impacting your psychological health, it shouldn't be much of a concern: there are always more important aspects to focus on.

 ## Implications for readers